spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/02-aks.md

 # Configure Azure Active Directory

 The Azure Active Directory (AAD) could be enabled while creating and linking the Azure Cloud account for the Spectro Cloud Platform using a simple check box.
 Once the Cloud account is created the user can create the Azure AKS cluster.
-The AAD-enabled AKS cluster will have its Admin Kubeconfig file created and can be downloaded from our Spectrocloud UI as ‘Kubernetes config file’.
-The user needs to create manually the User’s kubeconfig file to enable AAD completely.
-The following are the steps to create the custom user kubeconfig file:
+The AAD-enabled AKS cluster will have its Admin Kubeconfig file created and can be downloaded from our Spectro Cloud UI as ‘Kubernetes config file’.
+The user needs to create manually the User’s Kubeconfig file to enable AAD completely.
+The following are the steps to create the custom user Kubeconfig file:

 * Go to the Azure console to create the Groups in Azure AD to access the Kubernetes RBAC and Azure AD control access to cluster resources.
 * After the creation of groups, create users in the Azure AD.